 This article was originally written for The Creative Cafe.

-On Sunday I turned 21, sat wrapped in a blanket, drinking tea on the fire escape outside my friend’s apartment.
+On Sunday I turned 21, sat wrapped in a blanket, drinking tea on a fire escape.

 Incidentally, it’s the same place where I sat a year ago, on my 20th.
-An industrial metal perch, redolent of half-forgotten scenes from musicals, which can feel more like home than where I actually live.
+An industrial metal perch, redolent of half-forgotten scenes from musicals.
+It ended up being the kind of liminal space which is an easy place to be when nowhere feels right.

 And birthdays tend to fall into that category.

-For most of my life, I could pass for a good five years younger than my actual age.
-So, at 13 I could pass for 8, and at 18 I could pass for 13 or 14.
+For most of my life, I could pass for a good four or five years younger than my actual age.
+So, at 13 I was frequently mistaken for an 8 or 9 year old, and at 18 I could pass for 14.
+I hated it.
 Something changed though, once I left university and launched, wholly unprepared, into the adult world.

 During the interim period, I went through the end of the only serious relationship I’ve ever been in, the loss of my grandfather, the loss of a friend, the loneliness of a year of isolation, moving home half a dozen times, the draining ordeal of figuring out how to make my freelance business work, my first office job, learning how to keep a cat alive, illness in the family, and other things I won’t share here.

 Somewhere along the line, people started guessing my age as closer to 30 than the truth.
-Whereas at 18, my ID would get rejected because ‘it can’t be real, there’s absolutely no way you’re 18’, at 19 a bartender in a bar with a policy of asking for ID from anyone who looked under 25 laughed when I made to hand her my passport.
+Whereas at 18, my ID was rejected multiple times on the grounds that it couldn’t be real, at 19 a bartender in a bar with a policy of asking for ID from anyone who looked under 25 laughed when I made to hand her my passport.
+I don’t have any reason to care, yet it makes me wonder what changed.

 There’s a green light on the building opposite that fire escape, a literary metaphor so trite and obvious I made myself wince the first time I felt an odd sense of satisfaction at the sight of it.